British Rail Class 86: Accidents

 Over the years, several Class 86 locomotives have been involved in accidents.
-The most serious of these was the Watford Junction rail crash on 23 January 1975, between Bushey and Watford Junction, when no. 86209 collided head-on with Class 83 no. 83003.
+The most serious of these was the Watford Junction rail crash on 23 January 1975, between Bushey and Watford Junction, when no. 86209 collided head-on with no. 83003.
 The Class 86 was seriously damaged after falling down an embankment, coming to rest in a field (now the site of the Colne Valley Retail Park).
 It was eventually recovered, several weeks later, by road.
 Surprisingly, given the seriousness of the incident, it was authorised for repairs and later returned to service.

-Also, on 6 June 1975, nos.
-86006 and 86242 were involved in the Nuneaton rail crash.
+Also, on 6 June 1975, numbers 86006 and 86242 were involved in the Nuneaton rail crash.
 The accident happened when the 23:30 sleeper from London Euston to Glasgow derailed after entering a temporary speed restriction at too high a speed, resulting in the loss of six lives.
 Both locomotives were later repaired.

 Another serious accident was the Colwich rail crash on 19 September 1986, when nos.
 86211 and 86429 were involved in a head-on collision.
 Both locomotives were written off and subsequently scrapped at Crewe Works over the following year.

-On 8 March 1996, a Travelling Post Office train hauled by no. 86239 collided with the rear of a freight train at Stafford, writing-off the locomotive and killing two of the Royal Mail employees on board the train, John Thomson and Tommy Poynts.
+On 8 March 1996, a Travelling Post Office train hauled by no. 86239 collided with the rear of a freight train at Stafford, writing-off the locomotive and killing two of the Royal Mail employees on board, John Thomson and Tommy Poynts.

 On 16 October 2003, the Norton Bridge rail crash saw an intermodal train, hauled by nos.
 86631 and 86611, collide with the rear of another stationary freight train.
 The force of the impact broke the leading locomotive in half, although the driver survived.
 86631 was written off due to severe damage, while 86611 became a source of spares for Freightliner.